Counselling & Psychotherapy

 • EMDR Therapy

-• I can work with clients who are experiencing/have experienced a range of difficulties, including depression, anxiety, trauma, PTSD, domestic abuse, sexual abuse, gender-based violence, stress, eating difficulties, and burnout.
+• I can work with clients who are experiencing/have experienced a range of difficulties, including depression, anxiety, trauma, PTSD, domestic abuse, sexual abuse, gender-based violence, stress, eating difficulties, and burnout, navigating autism diagnosis/post-diagnosis process.

 The list above is not exhaustive and is not intended to privilege diagnosis or specific issues.
 You may be searching for therapy because things don’t feel as you’d like them to or because you would like to understand yourself better.
 You may also seek a space to explore and make sense of your relationship with broader socio-political issues.
 This might be around the climate crisis, social justice, racism, your ancestry and history, or any other matters that the political landscape brings up.
 I welcome these topics in therapy, as I believe they can significantly impact how we make sense of who we are and how we relate to others and the world around us.